miahi/a119_join/README.md

 ## Command line

 The full path to the Movie folder on the SD card must be provided as IN_PATH.
 OUT_PATH is the output path (always requred).
 If the group is not given, the operation is applied to all the groups.
+Group selection can also use Python's list indexing, so group -1 means the last group.

 If the -d parameter is given, all the files in the same day as the given group are selected.

-If the output file exists (video or GPX file), it will not be overwritten
+If the output file exists (video or GPX file), it will not be overwritten.

 ### List all the recorded files as groups